The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Data Processing

 \subsection{PSF Photometry and Image Subtraction}

-We perform point-spread-function (PSF) photometry for SNe that have negligible host-galaxy contamination using DoPHOT \citep{Schechter1993, Alonso-Garca2012}.
-DoPHOT generates a PSF model automatically and obtains magnitudes for all sources that meet the given criteria.
+We perform point-spread-function (PSF) photometry for SNe that have negligible host-galaxy contaminations using DoPHOT \citep{Schechter1993, Alonso-Garca2012}.
+For each image, DoPHOT generates a PSF model automatically and yields magnitudes for point sources.

-A large number of targets have significant galaxy background flux and require image subtraction.
-To perform image subtraction, the pipeline first matches point sources detected in the science image and the template image, and then the science image is astrometrically aligned to the template image using the matched sources and resampled.
+A large number of targets (102 out of 247 SNe) have significant host-galaxy background fluxes and require image subtraction.
+To perform image subtraction, the pipeline first matches point sources detected on the science image with those on the template image, and then the science image is astrometrically aligned to the same reference frame of the template image using the matched sources and resampled.
 The image subtraction is done with the High Order Transform of PSF ANd Template Subtraction package (HOTPANTS; \citealt{Becker2015}).
-The FWHMs of the template and resampled science image are used to determine the convolution direction: images with better seeing are convolved with the kernel for subtraction.
-We configured HOTPANTS to normalize the fluxes measured on all subtracted images to the flux scale of the template system.

-To perform photometry, the pipeline first identifies isolated stars with high signal-to-noise ratios (SNRs) in the template image, and these stars are used to build the a PSF model for each convolved image.
-Then PSF photometry is performed on the subtracted image at the SN position and for all the sources in the template image using the {\it PyRAF daophot} task.
+The FWHMs of the template and resampled science image are used to determine the convolution direction: images with better seeings are convolved with the kernel for subtraction.
+We configured HOTPANTS to normalize the fluxes measured on all subtracted images to the template's flux scale.
+To perform photometry for targets after image subtraction, the pipeline first identifies isolated stars with high signal-to-noise ratios (SNRs) on the template image, and these stars are used to build a PSF model for each convolved image.
+Then PSF photometry is performed at the SN position on the subtracted image and for all the sources on the template image using the {\it PyRAF daophot} task.